-Along with the diffraction effects that we have discussed in previous atoms, diffraction also limits the detail that we can obtain in images.
-Figure 1 shows three different circumstances of resolution limits due to diffraction:
+Along with the diffraction effects that we have discussed in previous atoms, diffraction also limits the detail that we can obtain in images. shows three different circumstances of resolution limits due to diffraction:

 - (a) shows a light passing through a small circular aperture.
 You do not see a sharp circular outline, but a spot with fuzzy edges.
 This is due to diffraction similar to that through a single slit.